Yzerfontein, South Africa: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, M and N. It's important that you choose the right kind.
-Most adapters for sale now are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C, M and N. Be sure to find the correct kind.
+The vast majority of adapters currently sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 What to wear/what to pack: